SteveTeece/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Steve's blog

-I'm glad you are here.
-I plan to talk about ...
+This is a new Blog page created for the purpose of learning how to use GitHup Pages.
+:musical_note: :performing_arts: